jvierine/signal_processing_course/README.md

 - Exercise 5 from the Fourier transform chapter have been moved to ch10 as exercise 1
 - Frequency response has been removed from the Fourier transform chapter
 - Overall typos have been fixed.
+- Applications have been added to one
+- All source code has been added and is up to date

 ## To do
 - Add a new programming exercise on signals and systems